OpenVectorAI/CoFHE/README.md

 # CoFHE

-**Collaborative Fully Homomorphic Encryption (CoFHE)** is the first fully homomorphic encryption scheme designed for secure computations in a threshold distributed setup.
-CoFHE enables multiple parties to collaboratively perform computations over encrypted data without revealing any underlying information to individual parties.
+**Collaborative Fully Homomorphic Encryption (CoFHE)** is a homomorphic encryption scheme designed to perform any number of secure computations without needing any bootstrapping operations.
+In CoFHE most of the computation is done by a single node called compute node.
+Rest of the threshold number of nodes does only 5% of the computations, in order to support fully homomorphic operations at compute node.

 ## Documentation